svenkapudija/Android-Icon-Generator/README.md

 ### Themes

     // Both holo_light and holo_dark are created
+    // each into own folder
     aig myImage.png

     // Only holo_light is created
-    aig myImage.png -t hl
+    // No extra folder is created like in previous example aig myImage.png -t hl
     aig myImage.png --themes holo-light